Activation of a carbon monoxide alarm indicates the presence of carbon monoxide, which can be fatal. Never ignore the sound of an alarm.

 When your carbon monoxide alarm sounds, perform the following steps:

 Call emergency services; either 9-1-1 or your local fire department.

-Do not enter the premises, or move away from an open door or window, until emergency services have arrived, the structure has been aired out, and the alarm has returned to its normal condition.
+Do not enter the premises and move away from an open door or window until emergency services have arrived, the structure has been aired out, and the alarm has returned to its normal condition.

 Verify that motor vehicles are not, or have not been, running in an attached garage or adjacent to the residence.